-- 1. Maximize L with respect to $\lambda$ . - 2.
-What would happen to L, and to the ease of estimation, if subjects were tested more frequently, e.g. every month, every week, every day?
-3. Superimpose the smooth cumulative incidence [also called the 'risk'] curve, CI(t), derived from the exponential model for the 'time to HIV infection' (or, equivalently, the constant-over-time infection rate model) on the step-function curve in the article.
-If you were a co-author, Which of the two curves would you would suggest be presented?
+- 3. What would happen to L, to the ease of estimation, and to $\hat{\lambda}$ , if subjects were tested more frequently, e.g. every month, every week, every day?
+PhD students should try to give a more mathematical argument, based on how close L and the MLE based on the intervals in the study are to the corresponding ones one would get from the more-precisely time-bracketed sero-conversions. - 4.
+Superimpose the smooth cumulative incidence [also called the 'risk'] curve, CI(t), derived from the exponential model for the 'time to HIV infection' (or, equivalently, the constant-over-time infection rate model) on the step-function curve in the article.
+If you were a co-author, which of the two curves would you would suggest be presented?
 Supplementary Exercise 5.2.